ff6347/gestalten-in-code/projects/Herbert-Bayer/index.md

 ![](./assets/images/hbc-splash.png)

-There are no soft color gradients and they always change in one diraction of the color spectrum.
+There are no soft color gradients and they always change in one direction of the color spectrum.